Do you have a long list of goals that you want to achieve? No matter how small or large your goals are; some of us never even start.

 “You are the average of the five people you spend the most time with.”

 I believe that 100%.
-But here’s the thing: When you start, you can’t just cross people off your list when they don’t think like you do.
+But here’s the thing: When you start, you can’t just cross people off your list when they don’t think as you do.

 However, that doesn’t change the fact that social pressure is an annoying thing.
 But it’s very simple, and it all comes down to this: